1Mangesh1/1mangesh1.github.io/src/content/blog/what-is-glm-4-5-ai-model.md

 tags: ["AI", "Machine Learning", "GLM-4.5", "LLM", "Technology"]
 ---

-# What is GLM-4.5?
-The AI Model That's Changing Everything

 Imagine an AI that can reason like a mathematician, code like a senior developer, and act like an intelligent agent—all in one model.
 Meet **GLM-4.5**, the latest breakthrough from Zhipu AI that's redefining what artificial intelligence can achieve.